 Short Property Description

-Our farm is a mixed cropping, and grazing property set in a stunning valley in the foothills of the Richmond ranges National Park.
-We grow ginger, turmeric and garlic, along with vegetables, berries and a mixed fruit and nut orchard, for our own use at this stage.
+Ours is an old-fashioned mixed farm, set in a stunning valley in the foothills of the Richmond ranges National Park.
+We grow some vegetables (mainly for the household), berries and a mixed fruit and nut orchard, for our own use at this stage.

-Our animals include a small Jersey dairy herd, a beef cow and five steers for meat.
-We also have five heritage breeding sows and two boars, and a few boys and girls destined for pork eventually and currently we have 14 piglets of various ages.
-In addition we have poultry, Pekin ducks for eggs and meat, a mixed flock of about 30 chickens that produce gorgeous eggs daily.
+In addition we have poultry, 28 Pekin ducks for eggs and meat, a mixed flock of about 35 chickens that produce gorgeous eggs daily.
 Finally, we have 19 guinea fowl, noisy, messy and often down-right annoying, but they eat ticks and keep snakes away.

-Other animals, we have two beautiful ginger cats for vermin control, mainly in the sheds, and a beautiful, loveable and majestic livestock guardian dog, a two- year-old Maremma, called Baci and an adorable Dixie puppy, called Dennis.
+Other animals, we have two beautiful ginger cats for vermin control, mainly in the sheds, and a beautiful, loveable and majestic livestock guardian dog, a two- year-old Maremma, called Baci and an adorable young Smooth-Haired fox terrier, called Dennis.

 Organic/Biological methods we use